Commerce: Currency and coinage

+As commerce expanded across the ancient world, barter became increasingly inefficient for long-distance trade.
+This led to the introduction of standardized currency to facilitate the exchange of goods and services.
+Although barter and commodity money remained common, the first manufactured coins appeared independently in India, China, and the cities around the Aegean Sea during the 7th century BC.
+The earliest modern-styled coinage is generally traced to the kingdom of Lydia in Asia Minor, where standardized gold, silver, and electrum coins spread throughout the Greek world and later the Persian Empire.
+Coinage spread rapidly across the Mediterranean, becoming widely adopted by the Greek city-states and later by the Persian and Roman empires.
+Standardized coins simplified commercial exchange, facilitated taxation, and supported the expansion of long-distance trade throughout antiquity.

+Medieval commerce

+Early medieval commerce in Europe

+Following the collapse of the Western Roman Empire, political fragmentation under the feudal system, deteriorating infrastructure, and widespread insecurity severely restricted commerce in western Europe.
+Trade was largely confined to government-authorized markets, where transactions could be supervised and protected.
+Around the year 1000, the economy was dominated by largely self-sufficient manorial villages, leaving long-distance trade mostly limited to luxury goods such as wine, spices, and furs, together with a few essential commodities carried by merchants travelling under hazardous conditions.

 Commerce was a costly endeavor in the antiquities because of the risky nature of transportation, which restricted it to local markets.
 Commerce then expanded along with the improvement of transportation systems over time.
 In the Middle Ages, long-distance and large-scale commerce was still limited within continents.
 Banking systems developed in medieval Europe, facilitating financial transactions across national boundaries.
 Markets became a feature of town life, and were regulated by town authorities.
 With the advent of the Age of Discovery and oceangoing ships, commerce took an international, trans-continental stature.

-Currently the reliability of international trans-oceanic shipping and mailing systems and the facility of the Internet has made commerce possible between cities, regions and countries situated anywhere in the world.
+Currently, the reliability of international trans-oceanic shipping and mailing systems and the facility of the Internet has made commerce possible between cities, regions and countries situated anywhere in the world.
 In the 21st century, Internet-based electronic commerce (where financial information is transferred over Internet), and its subcategories such as wireless mobile commerce and social network-based social commerce have been and continue to get adopted widely.

+Transaction participants

+The main participants in commercial transactions are buyers and sellers, while intermediaries connect them.
+Banks and financial institutions support financing and payments, insurance help manage risks, logistics providers support trading operations, and regulatory bodies establish the legal framework for commercial dealings.

+Commercial transactions are commonly classified according to the types of participants involved and the relationships between them.
+Although these participant classifications are widely used in electronic commerce and e-business, they apply equally to traditional commerce and are independent of the medium through which a transaction takes place.